ICHEC-learn/python-hpc/_episodes/03-numba.md

 > > {: .output}
 > >
 > > It may not be as fast as when its been compiled in the same environment you are running your program in, but can
 > > still be a considerable speed up for bigger scripts.
-Usually to show the cahce working, you need to restart the
+Usually to show the cache working, you need to restart the
-> > whole kernel and subsquently reload the modules, functions and variables.
+> > whole kernel and subsequently reload the modules, functions and variables.
 > >
 > {: .solution}
 {: .challenge}